Tramshy/trashy-behavior-graph/README.md

 3. Enjoy!

 ## Dependency: `TrashyTools`
-This package depends on the `TrashyTools` package, which is an MIT Licensed utility library for Unity (Created by me :D). `TrashyTools` is automatically installed when you add the Behavior Graph Package.
+This package depends on the `TrashyTools` package, which is an MIT Licensed utility library for Unity (Created by me :D).
+Either install the package through the package manager, or add the https Git link to your projects `manifest.json` file.

 For more information, visit the [Trashy Tools repository](https://github.com/Tramshy/trashy-tools-package)